 Also place in the folder the original, very high resolution originals for your all of your artwork.
 Each piece of artwork should be in a separate file in PNG format with a transparent background.
 Name your artwork files "team-<team-name>-artwork-1.png" and "team-<team-name>-artwork-2.png" if you have a second piece of artwork.
+When you name your artwork files, number your artwork from top to bottom or left to right.

-Zip up this folder and email it to Dr. D. by midnight, Friday, February 14, 2014.
+Zip up this folder and email it to Dr. D. by 4:00 a.m.
+Friday, October 13.
+(Note that this is effectively the night of Thursday, October 12.)

-For email subject, use "Team <Company Name>: Design Day Booklet Project Page".
+For email subject, use "Team < Company Name>: Design Day Booklet Project Page".